GNOME/gjs/CONTRIBUTING.md

 However, for a new feature, the likelihood that it will be implemented goes way up if you or someone else plans to submit a merge request along with it.

+If the feature is small enough that you won't feel like your time was wasted if we decide not to adopt it, you can just submit a merge request rather than going to the issue tracker.
+Make sure to explain why you think it's a good feature to have!
+!213 is an example of a small feature suggestion that was submitted as a merge request.

 In cases where you've seen something that needs to be fixed or refactored in the code, it's OK not to use a template.